-MD304 AMA CAPSTONE PROJECT (1.5 credit/30 clock hours) This is the capstone course for the Administrative Medical Assistant program and gives students an opportunity to showcase their knowledge and skills.
+MD244 AMA CAPSTONE PROJECT (1.5 credit/30 clock hours) This is the capstone course for the Administrative Medical Assistant program and gives students an opportunity to showcase their knowledge and skills.
 The students utilize administrative medical office procedures and duties as they develop their own procedures manual.
 A comprehensive procedures manual is written and presented.
-Prerequisites: Introduction to the Health Care Field, ICD Coding II, Health Data Content and Reimbursement, Medical Documentation Applications, CPT-4, Microsoft Office or Microsoft Excel, and Medical Administrative Skills I. Taken concurrently with Medical Administrative Skills II, Medical Insurance Forms, Practice Management & EHR.
+Prerequisites: Introduction to the Health Care Field, ICD Coding II, Health Data Content and Reimbursement, Medical Documentation Applications, CPT-4, Microsoft Office or Microsoft Excel, and Medical Administrative Skills I. Taken concurrently with Medical Administrative Skills II, Medical Insurance Forms or Principles of Medical Insurance, and Practice Management & EHR.